tibbycute24680-cmyk/ENGG2112/README.md

+The files may not show up in Github, and show an error.
+This is a Github rendering issue.
+You can just download the file and open it up in an IDE.
-The files in the data engineering branch should be run first
+The files in the data engineering branch should be run first, especially the data files.
+This is because the files in the main branch will use and refer to these files.
+The xgboost_code will create versions of the model and go through tuning and evluation.